 Angela Merkel: 10 Remarkable Achievements

-Angela Merkel is a German politician who has dominated the political landscape of Germany ever since she became the Chancellor of Germany in 2005.
-A pragmatic, visionary and articulate leader, Merkel has steered the affairs of her party, the Christian Democrat Union (CDU), for about two decades.
+Angela Merkel is a German politician who dominated the political landscape of Germany and Europe as the Chancellor of Germany from 2005 to 2021.
+A pragmatic, visionary and articulate leader, Merkel also steered the affairs of her party, the Christian Democrat Union (CDU), for almost two decades.

-Owing to her contributions to her nation and the globe at large, Angela Merkel – a former quantum chemist – has often been regarded as one of the most powerful persons and respected leaders on earth.
+Owing to her contributions to her nation and the globe at large, Angela Merkel – a former quantum chemist – was often regarded as one of the most powerful persons and respected leaders in the world.
 Commonly called the “Chancellor of the Free World”, Merkel comes in at number three on the list of longest-serving chancellor in the history of Germany.

 Quick Facts about Angela Merkel